Sharps1ght/hyprpaper-slideshow/README.md

 End me.

+This script picks a random picture from selected directory as a wallpaper on your connected and set up monitor.

 Known issues:

 -sometimes wallpapers may occasionally coinside between monitors

 IF ANY ARE FOUND, FEEL FREE TO OPEN AN ISSUE, BUT DON'T EXPECT TO FIX IT IMMEDIATELY